AlexKimmel/SpaceInvaders_Haskell/README.md

 ## Idea

 The idea is to creat a bare bones, vertical version of the arcade game Space Invaders.
-This will include:
+This will include: Player Movement, Shooting, Enemy Spawning, Movement, Shooting, Score System, Collisions.
-    - Player Movement
-    - Player Shooting
-    - Enemy Spawning
-    - Enemy Movement
-    - Enemy Shooting
-    - Score System
-    - Collisions

 These Tasks will be equally distributed between the 4 members